 Watering Azalea japonica

-The surface-most roots of Azalea japonica are the most thirsty roots, and they require frequent watering in spring and especially in summer.
+The surface-most roots of Azalea japonica are the most thirsty roots.
+They especially require frequent watering in spring and summer.

 - To reduce watering frequency, mulch the base of your Azalea japonica with maritime pine bark.
 This will retain moisture and cool the soil.